Frequently Asked Questions (FAQ)

 What is the University Research Scholars Program?

 The University Research Scholars Program (URSP) is an invitation-only program whose invitees are decided by the Office of Admissions; questions related to why a student was or was not offered an invitation should be directed to their office.
-Questions related to the benefits of URSP, the program's requirements, etc. should be directed to the Center for Undergraduate Research.

 Back to top button